Music, Health and Wellbeing

 Strategaeth addysgu a dysgu

-11 weekly seminars of 1 hour each.
+11 x 1-hour weekly seminars

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau

 - Hunanreolaeth - Gallu gweithio mewn ffordd effeithlon, prydlon a threfnus.
 Gallu edrych ar ganlyniadau tasgau a digwyddiadau, a barnu lefelau o ansawdd a phwysigrwydd